 Meeting a guy at work could work—that is, if unmarried young men are actually present.
 Unfortunately, in a workplace dominated by women, there are not many young men; only a few married men like myself working on their admin certification so they can make more money and have more authority.
 Besides, courtship at a job (and I’ve witnessed a few botched attempts) often ends badly with hurt feelings metastasizing into career-threatening gossip and scandal.

 This leaves clubbing and online surfing to find a guy.
-The former is fraught with all sorts of hazards to a woman, who must keep her head up among a loud raucous crowd of strangers surfeited with alcohol.
+The former is fraught with all sorts of hazards to the woman, who must keep her head up among a loud raucous crowd of strangers surfeited with alcohol.
 The latter, while possibly leading to a good guy, also requires a fair amount of patience and judgment from the girl who must sift through hundreds of losers and knaves.
-Religious-based websites like Catholic Match and Catholic Singles help a little bit with filtering, but even they feature more than a few guys loaded down with serious baggage.
+Religious-based websites like Catholic Match and Catholic Singles help a little bit with filtering, but even these sites feature more than a few guys loaded down with serious baggage.

 The lack of opportunities to meet a guy mostly results in women changing their standards to see the guys they do encounter as good guys even if they’re feckless cads.
 And of course there are many compromises on the chastity front, deluding these girls further and making them much less attractive to any possible eligible men.